-When a sale is rescinded, each party can apply in writing to the Tax Commission for a refund of the tax paid when titling the vehicle using Form TCR.
+When a sale is rescinded, each party can apply in writing to the Tax Commission for a refund of the tax paid when titling the vehicle.
 Each party must provide satisfactory evidence to the Tax Commission showing the sale was rescinded and that they paid Idaho tax.